Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 ## Summary of learning
 *What did you learn through these exercises*

+Within this session I understood and learnt the internet history, the theories that apply to logic for programming which have been discovered in the past.
+Innovative ideas that were made specifically by the US government.

 References

 ANON., 2022.
 File:Internet map 4096.png - Wikimedia Commons [viewed 10 November 2025].
 Available from: https://commons.wikimedia.org/wiki/File:Internet_map_4096.png